 We all admire a leader who can simplify a complex problem into an understandable, simple, explanation of the essential elements.
-We are motivated by the leader who can set out a clear, concise solution to a complex problem.
+We are motivated by a leader who can set out a clear, concise solution to a complex problem.
 Ultimately, in the best companies this leads to a simple, clear strategy for success.

 Paul O’Neill was appointed CEO of Alcoa in 1987 to turnaround the troubled aluminum giant which had a market capitalization of $3 billion and falling.
 By the time he retired in 2000, the market capitalization had grown to $27 billion.
 In his first, keenly awaited speech in a ballroom in New York, in 1987, he stated one simple objective that would energize and focus his management and staff for years to come – the company would transform one thing above all else – safety.
 By focusing on a subject that no one could disagree with (the track record on fatalities in the workplace was not good), by focusing on one specific agenda item, he was able to drive a change in mindset, a transformation in efficiency, a complete turnaround in profits and a safety record admired around the globe.

-Now having said that, it is important to be careful.
+Now having said that it is important to be careful.
 HL Mencken, the legendary American journalist put it so well: “For every complex problem, there is an answer that is clear, simple, and wrong.”

 It takes great insight, know-how, experience and intellect to understand the complexity of many business issues.
 But it is possible to strip down the problem into the essential elements to allow a practical, simple solution to emerge.
 The simplicity doesn’t make it right.
 It’s the specific deep domain knowledge of that space, mixed with great insight, curiosity and a burning ambition to crystalize an answer that often leads to the simple solution being right.

 Simplifying a task doesn’t make it easier but it makes it more enjoyable (see Derek Sivers short animated podcast here.